 “In Liptovsky Svaty Mikulas and Bratislava, Vrba clandestinely distributed further copies of his report, without the knowledge of the Jewish Council, to other Jews in Slovakia who were in contact with Hungary.
 These copies were prepared secretly with the assistance of one of Vrba’s friends, Josef Weiss, who was then employed by the Ministry of Health in Bratislava.
 Four copies were made at a time in Slovakian from the original, which had been retained by the four escapees and kept hidden behind a devotional picture of the Virgin Mary in their rented Bratislava apartment.
 These copies were then translated into Hungarian for dissemination in Hungary.”

 It should be noted the John Conway’s contradicts another version of events that alleges Mordowicz did most of the talking rather than Vrba, because Mordowicz was more fluent in French.
 Quite possibly the Swiss papal representative they met spoke both German and French.
+This would makes if he was given a German translation of the report, as alleged.
 Regardless, the Papal Nuncio’s representative kept a promise he made that day and took the report to the International Red Cross in Geneva.
 Precisely two months after the report was commenced, the Papal Nuncio in Hungary, Monsignor Angelo Rotta, handed a letter of protest from the Pope directly to the Regent of Hungary, Admiral Horthy.
 The son of this Roman Catholic leader of Hungary had recently married a Jewess so Horthy was not entirely unsympathetic.
 He was asked to stop the deportation of Jews by U.S. Secretary of State Cordell Hull, the King of Sweden and the President of the International Red Cross.
 Ultimately, however, Admiral Horthy would claim it was the Vrba-Wetzler Report that convinced him to stop the shipments of Jews to Auschwitz, resulting in at least 200,000 Jews lives being spared.

 The pair’s emotionless rendering of the vast scale of mass murder at Auschwitz enabled the truth to finally reach Geneva in neutral Switzerland on June 13, 1944.
 Now–finally–The Final Solution was not a secret.